 - High power electrolysers

-- Inclusion of CCU in addition to CCS in Annex I. All technologies relevant to Carbon Capture should be covered by the Act, in particular Direct Air Carbon Capture (DACC)Carbon capture will play a key role in achieving net-zero CO2 emissions in 2050 as it allows both the production of Power to Liquid SAF (an alternative to biomass-based SAF) through Carbon Capture Usage (CCU) and carbon offsetting through Carbon Capture Storage (CCS)..
+- Inclusion of CCU in addition to CCS in Annex I. All technologies relevant to Carbon Capture should be covered by the Act, in particular, Direct Air Carbon Capture (DACC)Carbon capture will play a key role in achieving net-zero CO2 emissions in 2050 as it allows both the production of Power to Liquid SAF (an alternative to biomass-based SAF) through Carbon Capture Usage (CCU) and carbon offsetting through Carbon Capture Storage (CCS)..

 Other recommendations for a SAF industrial strategy

 - The Green Deal Industrial Plan, either through the Net Zero Industry Act or the EU Sovereignty Fund, should develop a sizeable financial SAF incentivisation scheme that can match the US IRA and similar legislation abroad.
-This would provide the much needed financial “carrot” to the “stick” that is the ambitious blending mandates of the ReFuel EU Aviation legislation that would ensure that Europe is not once more falling behind on a key net-zero technology.
+This would provide the much-needed financial “carrot” to the “stick” that is the ambitious blending mandates of the ReFuel EU Aviation legislation that would ensure that Europe is not once more falling behind on key net-zero technology.

 - SAF market developments should be labelled as Important Projects of Common European Interest (IPCEI) – to strengthen coordination between Member States in research and development.
 IPCEIs in the field of hydrogen should continue and be further facilitated.

-- The ETS Innovation Fund should facilitate the establishment of a price stability mechanism for SAF as the market matures with a specific focus on investment in SAF production benefits the decarbonisation of operators complying to the ETS.
+- The ETS Innovation Fund should facilitate the establishment of a price stability mechanism for SAF as the market matures with a specific focus on investment in SAF production benefits the decarbonisation of operators complying with the ETS.

-- The SAF Allowances mechanism should reflect the evolving state of the SAF market and costs.
-A4E welcomes the review clause in 2028 which allows for the increase in the amount of SAF allowances and/or to extend the distribution period based on the amount of SAF uplifted, if proven necessary.
+- The SAF Allowances mechanism should reflect the evolving state of the SAF market and its costs.
+A4E welcomes the review clause in 2028 which allows for the increase in the amount of SAF allowances and/or to extend the distribution period based on the amount of SAF uplifted if proven necessary.
 It is estimated that only around 15% of the revenues from allowances will be allocated to these SAF mechanisms.
 Such a decision could be taken in the short term in the context of the reform of the ETS for aviation Directive, by increasing the volume of allowances.